NothingAG/contao-ce_oembed/README.md

  * Videos are now responsive to the page
  * Removed height and width options in the backend.
  * Updated installation guide
+ * Added support for Youtube direct-links in the Backend

 ### 2.0.0 (2013-06-05)
  * Added autoload files to config to preload php files.